Provide a process engineering review of a biodiesel plant design followed by on-site process troubleshooting and startup support.

-BIODIESEL PLANT PROCESS ENGINEERING REVIEW, ASSESMENT, AND STARTUP SUPPORT
+BIODIESEL PLANT PROCESS ENGINEERING REVIEW, ASSESSMENT, AND STARTUP SUPPORT

 The client owns a new 30 million gal/yr nameplate capacity biodiesel plant in the U.S. Process Engineering Associates, LLC (PROCESS) was contracted to provide process engineering support and plant startup assistance.